ejpcmac/confkit/README.md

    `home-manager` configurations for your users.
 Don’t forget to update their imports in `Nix/<hostname>/users/default.nix`.

-4. In `Nix/<hostname>/users/<username>/default.nix`, replace `<fpr>` with your PGP key hash and configure your name and email for Git.
-You can also enable here diverse Zsh modules by uncommenting them.
+4. In `Nix/<hostname>/users/<username>/default.nix`, configure your identity
+   information via `confkit.identity`, so it can be used by the `confkit.git` module.
+If you are using GPG, you can also define `confkit.identity.gpgKey` and enable the `confkit.gpg` module: it will also enable Git commit signing out of the box!

 ### Installation